No credit card. Unsubscribe anytime.

 The US has shifted from a net creditor to a net debtor with a $26 trillion deficit, effectively becoming employees of foreign producers who utilize subsidies to undercut American industry.
 This external drain is compounded by internal government inefficiency and fraud.

 Summaries compress conversations into prose and call it insight.
-In doing so, they discard conditional logic, uncertainty, and causality, the parts that actually matter when decisions are made.
+In doing so, they discard conditional logic, uncertainty, and causality — the parts that actually matter when decisions are made.
+We don't compress the argument.
+We map it.

 01